-LPN Schools in Kansas are growing fast and because of the unprecedented growth in the health care field across the nation, the demand is at a record high for those interested in becoming a Licensed Practical Nurses (LPNs).
+LPN Schools in Kansas are growing fast and because of the unprecedented growth in the health care field in Kansas and across the nation, the growth and the demand is at a record high for those looking at becoming a Licensed Practical Nurses in the state of Kansas.
 We are extremely excited about the opportunities for aspiring LPN/LVNs in the state of Kansas.

 How to become a Licensed Practical Nurse in Kansas